-- Continuous clinical work as a MBT therapist and supervisor - Evidence of maintenance of knowledge of developments in mentalizing and its applications and in clinical skills of MBT e.g. conferences, reading, case discussion. - Exchange with other supervisors at least once a year - Once a year schooling supervisors AFC/ MBT Netherlands required - Evidence of commitment to professional development
+- Continuous clinical work as a MBT therapist and supervisor - Evidence of maintenance of knowledge of developments in mentalizing and its applications and in clinical skills of MBT e.g., conferences, reading, case discussion (CPD). - Exchange video of MBT supervision with other supervisors at least once a year

-MBT Trainer: Requirements, evaluation and maintenance
+MBT Associate Trainer: Requirements, evaluation and maintenance

-- The applicant as trainer offers some training in mentalizing techniques to mental health professionals - Positive report by registered supervisor regarding specified competencies as a supervisor
+- Application about development to become an associate trainer is made to Anna Freud. - The applicant as trainer offers some training in mentalizing techniques to mental health professionals in their locality. - Positive report by registered supervisor regarding specified competencies as a supervisor